hackeriet/pyhackeriet/README.md

 ## Update databases

-The doors automatically downloads card data every <never> minutes.
+The doors automatically downloads card data every 60 minutes.

 For brus, see the psql log on brus.hackeriet.no -- or fix the integration.